Tufts-COMP15/2015s_HW5/ReadMe.md

 # ReadMe for COMP 15 HW5
 ## Sorting Assignment

-Every assignment you submit you will include a ReadMe file.
-The name could be ReadMe, readme, Read-me.txt, readME, ReadMe.md (the “.md” stands for “markdown,” which allows lightweight formatting) or almost anything you like that has the word read followed by the word me.
-Exact spelling is not important, the contents are.
+Every assignment you submit you will include a ReadMe.md file.

 The purpose of the ReadMe file is the same as the little paper insert you get in a new appliance -- to give the reader an introduction and